pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 docker compose -f docker-compose-sqlite.yml up
 ```

 A lot of logs are produced by the various containers.
-You can also run in the background using'
+You can also run in the background using:

 ```bash
 docker compose -d -f docker-compose-sqlite.yml up